• HOME

 Set inside a Spanish colonial home with a central garden, La Catedral is a classic true-to-self Antigua Guatemala hotel.

-Past meets present inside La Catedral, with traditionally-decorated rooms furnished with modern amenities like flat-screen TVs and safes.
-The on-site restaurant serves a “fabulous” breakfast atop its rooftop terrace with a view over the city and the three volcanoes.
+Past meets present inside La Catedral, with traditionally decorated rooms furnished with modern amenities like flat-screen TVs and safes.
+The on-site restaurant serves a fabulous breakfast on its rooftop terrace, which offers views over the city and its three volcanoes.

-Best of all, its location is unbeatable being right next to Plaza Mayor in the heart of the city.
+Best of all, its location is unbeatable—right next to Plaza Mayor in the heart of the city.
 If you’re looking for a no-fuss place to stay that captures the spirit of Antigua, then check out Hotel La Catedral.

 Note: The remaining hotels in this post cost above $100/night.
 If you are searching for the best luxury hotels in Antigua Guatemala, these will be exactly what you’re hoping for.